 There are five key components you should look for in a technology solution.
 They are:

 - Cloud Based Accounting: The accounting system is at the heart of your operations.
 Your accounting system needs to be multi-entity.
 Having to log in and out of various client files is not scalable.
-Another key aspect is having your accounting system be in the cloud making it accessible anywhere you can access a browser.
-The sudden recent shut down demonstrated the value of such accessibility as well as removing the burden of purchasing and managing hardware.
-Finally your accounting needs to integrate with your approval workflow and payment system, which eliminates dual entry of data.
-Dual data entry is the death by thousand journal entries.
+Another key aspect is having your accounting system be in the cloud, making it accessible anywhere you can access a browser.
+The recent sudden shut down demonstrated the value of such accessibility, as well as removing the added burden of purchasing and managing hardware.
+Finally, your accounting needs to integrate with your approval workflow and payment system, which eliminates dual entry of data.
+Dual data entry is death by a thousand journal entries.

 - Approval Workflow: Having an approval workflow that is integrated with your accounting system and payment system is critical.
 Your approval workflow should be able to handle different approval paths for different dollar amounts and have the ability to include the end client in the approval workflow where appropriate.
-The approval system should act as a gate keeper to the release of funds.
-If it is separate then funds can be released independent of the approval process and is an approval process making it a process in name only.
+The approval system should act as a gatekeeper to the release of funds.
+If it is separated, then funds can be released independent of the approval process - which makes it an "approval process" in name only.